 There have been many articles and even whole books written about professional speaking and presentation techniques.
-It’s no wonder that there’s a demand for such content; the numbers show that public speaking anxiety is the most common phobia ahead of heights or even death.
+It’s no wonder that there’s a demand for such content; the numbers show that public speaking mistakes is the most common fear ahead of heights or even death.
 There are many similarities between speaking in front of an audience in real life and running a live video.
 The basics are the same, but as the circumstances vary, so do the problems that an entrepreneur has to face.

+So how avoid public speaking mistakes?
+We have some ideas.
 Here are the most common mistakes in public speaking that need to be overcome in order to nail a webinar.